RetroReversing/retroReversing/pages/gba/GBASDKDemos.md

 ---
 ### Yosbmp (yoshi/bmp/yosbmp)
+This folder contains sprites used in the Yoshi level including all the animation frames.

-This folder contains .imb files which are?
+This folder contains .imb files which are the result of calling **bmp2bin** on the BMP images and .o files which are the result of calling **objcopy** on the same images.

 File Name | Extension | Description
 ---|---|---